aagur/income_python/README.md

   * XGBoost Classifier

 and have been used GridSearchCV to find the best hyperparameters.
-I've been analyzed different metrics (ex.
+It has been analyzed different metrics (ex.
 AUC, accuracy, recall, precision)  to choose model with the best prediction power.

 All plots included in the project was generated using libraries: plotly, matplotlib and seaborn.